Know The Myths That Are Associated With A Root Canal

 Common Myths About A Root Canal

-- Not necessarily!
+- Root Canals Are Painful: Not necessarily!
 Root canal therapy is used to stop the pain.
 Most patients who have root canal therapy admit they did not experience any pain during the appointment and felt better afterward.

 What To Know After Your Root Canal